hyperjumptech/monika/docs/src/pages/guides/new-notifications.md

 }
 ```

-The WhatAapp application however, requires more data to be passed to it such as the following:
+The WhatsApp application however, requires more data to be passed to it such as the following:

 ```javascript
 export interface WhatsappData extends MailData {